EricLambrecht/react-timing-hooks/docs/intervals-api/useClock.md

 An Array with two elements:
  - `0`: A formatted time string (by default) or the output of `options.customFormatter` (if set) – updated every second.
- - `1`: Interval controls to pause, resume, start and stop the clock.
+ - `1`: Controls to pause, resume, start and stop the clock.
+Use `pause()` if you want the clock to resume at the correct time.